D3Brooksster/reactlyve-backend/README.md

 `rejected` and can be submitted for manual review via the `/messages/:id/manual-review` or `/reactions/:id/manual-review` endpoints.
 When moderation is turned off for a user, the stored status is `not_required`.
-These endpoints re-submit the asset to Cloudinary with `moderation: manual`.
+These endpoints re-submit the asset to Cloudinary with `moderation: manual` and request the same eager transformations used during upload.
+If Cloudinary reports that the asset cannot be found, the server automatically retries once after a short delay.
-If a webhook is configured in Cloudinary, the final decision will be posted back to the backend so the status updates automatically.
+If a webhook is configured in Cloudinary, the final decision will be posted back to the backend so the status updates automatically and derived assets are generated after approval.

 Video moderation results may arrive asynchronously via Cloudinary.
 The `/api/webhooks/cloudinary` endpoint receives these callbacks and updates the